-- 1. Every sign shall be constructed and maintained in a manner consistent with the Michigan Building Code provisions and maintained in good structural condition at all times.
-All signs shall be kept neatly painted, stained, sealed or preserved including all metal, wood or other materials used for parts and supports. - 2.
-All signs erected, constructed, reconstructed, altered or moved shall be constructed in such a manner and of such materials so that they shall be able to withstand wind pressure of at least 20 pounds per square foot or 75 mph. - 3.
-All signs, including any cables, guy wires, or supports shall have a minimum clearance of four feet from any electric fixture, street light, or other public utility pole or standard. - f.
-Measurement.
-Measurement of allowable sign area (see Figure 26.1 Guidelines for Measuring Sign Face Square Footage below). - 1.
-The allowable area for signs shall be measured by calculating the square footage of the sign face and any frame or base of other material or color forming an integral part of the display or used to differentiate it from the background against which it is placed as measured by enclosing the most protruding points or edges of a sign within a parallelogram or rectangle. - 2.
-When a sign has two or more faces, the area of all faces shall be included in calculating the area of the sign except that where two such faces are placed back to back, only larger face shall be considered, provided that both faces are part of the same structure, contain the same message and are separated by no more than two feet. - 3.
-For purposes of calculating sign area allowed as a wall sign, the wall sign square footage shall be determined by measuring a parallelogram (box) which includes the portion of the canopy which contains a message, symbol and/or logo (examples are shown on the attached figures). - 4.
+- (4) Illumination. - a.
+Signs may be illuminated, but only by steady, stationary, shielded light sources directed solely at the sign or internal to it. - b.
+Use of glaring undiffused lights, bare bulbs, or flames is prohibited. - c.
+Lighting shall be shielded and/or pointed downward so as not to project onto adjoining properties or thoroughfares. - d.
+Underground wiring shall be required for all illuminated signs not attached to a building. - (5) Maintenance and construction. - a.
+Every sign shall be constructed and maintained in a manner consistent with the Michigan Building Code provisions and maintained in good structural condition at all times.
+All signs shall be kept neatly painted, stained, sealed or preserved including all metal, wood or other materials used for parts and supports. - b.
+All signs erected, constructed, reconstructed, altered or moved shall be constructed in such a manner and of such materials so that they shall be able to withstand wind pressure of at least twenty (20) pounds per square foot or seventy-five (75) miles per hour. - c.
+All signs, including any cables, guy wires, or supports shall have a minimum clearance of four (4) feet from any electric fixture, street light, or other public utility pole or standard. - (6) Measurement.
+Measurement of allowable sign area (see Figure 26.1 Guidelines for Measuring Sign Face Square Footage below). - a.
+The allowable area for signs shall be measured by calculating the square footage of the sign face and any frame or base of other material or color forming an integral part of the display or used to differentiate it from the background against which it is placed as measured by enclosing the most protruding points or edges of a sign within a parallelogram or rectangle. - b.
+When a sign has two (2) or more faces, the area of all faces shall be included in calculating the area of the sign except that where two (2) such faces are placed back to back, only larger face shall be considered, provided that both faces are part of the same structure, contain the same message and are separated by no more than two (2) feet. - c.
+For purposes of calculating sign area allowed as a wall sign, the wall sign square footage shall be determined by measuring a parallelogram (box) which includes the portion of the canopy which contains a message, symbol and/or logo (examples are shown on the attached figures). - d.
 When a sign consists solely of lettering or other sign elements printed, painted or mounted on a wall of a building without any distinguishing border, panel or background, the calculation for sign area shall be measured by enclosing the most protruding edges of the sign elements within a parallelogram or rectangle.